HolmesProcessing/Holmes-Gateway/README.md

 * **SourcesKeysPath**: The path to where the private keys of the sources are found.
 The keys must be in PEM-format and must have the file-extension \*.priv
 * **TicketKeysPath**: The public keys for tickets that should be acceptable
 * **SampleStorageURI**: The URI where the samples reside.
 This URI is prepended to the PrimaryURI- and SecondaryURI-fields for incoming tasks
+* **AllowedTasks**: A dict indicating, which organization is allowed to request which task.
+To allow all tasks of an organization use the wildcard '\*'.
 * **RabbitURI**: The URI to rabbit
 * **RabbitUser**: The rabbit username
 * **RabbitPassword**: The rabbit password